Understanding Workflows

 Start with DAG

 Defaults to DAG mode when building new workflows.
-Switch to sequential only when you have independent branches that would benefit from sequential execution.
+Switch to sequential only when you have independent branches that would benefit from sequential runs.

 Data Flow